 Every year around this time, I take some time out to reflect and re-view my life.
 I check-in with myself to make sure I’m on the right track.
 I have a set of things I do to prepare and plan the new year in the best way possible.

 #1.
 I set my ONE word for the year.
 This word is like a headline for my year – a leading star helping me navigate and stick to my goals and values.
 It’s super helpful.
 You can listen to my podcast episode about it here >>

 #2.
 I make a simplistic business plan based on my core values.
-I decided exactly what I will focus on for the coming year.
-I know from more than 30 years experience as a business owner that I tend to overestimate what I can do in a month.
+I decide exactly what to focus on for the coming year.
+I know from more than 30 years experience as a business owner that I tend to overestimate what I can do in a week.
 Good things takes time, focus and dedication.
-I also know that I underestimate what I can do in a year – by taking small daily actions on my bigger goals I can get so much important stuff done.
+I also know that I underestimate what I can do in a year – so by taking small daily action on my bigger goals I can get so much important stuff done.

 Decluttering isn’t just about getting rid of physical clutter, it’s about letting go of anything that isn’t serving you.
 This could be old clothes that no longer fit, outdated work routines, unhealthy habits, or even toxic relationships.
 By decluttering, you’re making a conscious choice to create more space and clarity in your life.

 It’s about making room for new and exciting opportunities.
 When you let go of what no longer serves you, you open yourself up to new possibilities and a fresh start.
 Imagine all the exciting things that could come your way in the new year if you make room for them.

 Detoxing your life doesn’t have to be a daunting task.
 With a little bit of focus and determination, you can make significant progress in just one week.
 Whether you’re looking to declutter your physical space, improve your mental and emotional well-being, or strengthen your relationships, this guide will give you the tools you need to get started.
 I promise; you’ll be amazed at how much better you’ll feel when you are done.